Johanna Ortiz x H&M: Timeless Maximalism

 If you don’t know that Johanna Ortiz hails from the birthplace of salsa, her energetic designs will give you some immediate pointers.
 Dramatic, luscious, extravagant — Johanna Ortiz’s dresses are the kind of pieces you’ll want to throw on and start dancing in.
 They tap their own beat, and demand the wearer does the same.

 It’s not only fashion lovers who feel the rhythm of Ortiz’s collections.
 There’s an irresistible sense of joy and power at the heart of the Colombian designer’s work that has the world’s most powerful women smitten.
-Michelle Obama opted for Johanna Ortiz during her book tour, at parties, Lady Gaga, Beyoncé, Alexa Chung and Jessica Biel count Ortiz’s design as must-haves.
-Olivia Palermo wears Ortiz to set her style agenda, and when it came to serving a major look at Jennifer Lawrence’s wedding, it was Johanna Ortiz that Sienna Miller favoured.
+Michelle Obama opted for Johanna Ortiz during her book tour, at parties, Lady Gaga, Beyoncé, Alexa Chung and Jessica Biel count Ortiz’s designs as must-haves.
+Olivia Palermo wears Ortiz to set her style agenda, and when it came to serving a major look at Jennifer Lawrence’s wedding, it was Johanna Ortiz that Sienna Miller favored.

 Such fandom isn’t surprising.
-Ortiz’s designs capture the maximalism of the moment, drawing on a heady mix of volume, pattern and colour to create frilled-filled statement pieces that keep a relaxed spirit at their heart.
+Ortiz’s designs capture the maximalism of the moment, drawing on a heady mix of volume, pattern and color to create frilled-filled statement pieces that keep a relaxed spirit at their heart.
 Inclusivity is also key for Ortiz, creating designs that anyone can wear.
 Her vision for fashion is playful, luxurious and accessible; designs that any woman can wear.

 Honing her craft at the Art Institute of Fort Lauderdale, Florida, Ortiz returned to Colombia to launch her own brand.
 Starting out with swimwear and building to full collections, the designer broke into the mainstream in 2014 when she showed at Colombia’s prestigious fashion weeks in Medellin and Bogota.
 Her work was quickly picked up by major retailers in the US, and Ortiz went global.
 Yet her designs continue to draw inspiration from — and give back to — Colombia.
-Not only does she bring the rich and inspirational landscape to the heart of her work, but also through the brand’s educational programme for local women.
+Not only does she bring the rich and inspirational landscape to the heart of her work, but also through the brand’s educational program for local women.

 I’m most excited about the fact that I’m taking a bit of my design and a bit of Colombia and reaching a new audience of women.